pattisoj/portfolio/README.md

 </div>

+# 🦋 Forking this repository - Please read!

+If you would like use this code for your own website that is okay **but, please give attribution**.

+I want my work to be open source, but _**plagiarism is bad**_.
+I am really happy with what I have created, and continue to create here so I am really happy to share it!
+All I ask is to not claim this work as your own.

+### TL;DR

+Yes, you can fork this repo.
+Please give me proper credit by linking back to [joshpattison.com](https://joshpattison.com).
+Thanks!

 # Tech stack explanation

 For my personal portfolio I wanted to take the time to try new things.
 I felt it was the perfect opportunity to improve myself as a software developer in my own time away from the School of Code.
 For this reason I chose a brand new framework, a new deployment tool and a CSS library.